JainAbhi2411/CampusNest/docs/prd.md

 - Separate frontend and backend code structure with organized folder hierarchy
 - RESTful API architecture for backend services
 - Redis caching for improved performance
-- JWT authentication for secure user sessions
+- JWT authentication for secure user sessions and admin authentication
+- Role-based access control (RBAC) for admin portal
 - Real-time search and filter implementation with debouncing for performance
 - State management for filter persistence and search history
-- API endpoints for category-based property retrieval and mess facility data
+- API endpoints for category-based property retrieval, mess facility data, and admin request management
-- Optimized database queries with proper indexing for fast category filtering
+- Optimized database queries with proper indexing for fast category filtering and request searching
 - Map integration with custom markers for accommodations and nearby messes
 - Geospatial queries for finding nearby mess facilities based on accommodation coordinates
 - Smart rent calculator logic with dynamic pricing algorithms